 Honey.
 A drizzle of honey sweetens the rhubarb as it's naturally very tart.
 The roasting process intensifies the flavour and sweetness, and the honey will become syrupy which gives the rhubarb a lovely shine.
 It's slightly easier to use a runny honey - if your honey is very thick you might need to soften it a little in a pan so that you can drizzle it more easily.

 Olive oil.
 Making the pie crust with olive oil is very easy as there's no rubbing in required.
-It makes the pastry healthier too.
-Use a mild flavoured oil, or you could also use coconut oil if you prefer.
+It makes the pastry healthier with less saturated fat, and dairy-free too.
+Use a mild-flavoured oil, or use coconut oil if you prefer.
 I made the pie crust with no added sweetener as it's combined with the sweet custard, but you can add a tablespoon of sugar if you prefer.

-The gluten free custard for this recipe is make from milk, cornflour and two whole eggs.
-It's sweetened with a little sugar (or you can use honey instead) plus some vanilla extract.
+The gluten-free, healthy custard for this recipe is made from milk, cornflour and two whole eggs.
+It's sweetened with a little sugar (or use honey if you prefer) and vanilla extract.
 You can use any type of milk - I find it tastes quite creamy even with skimmed milk.
-If you need a dairy free recipe, you can also use oat milk.

-Rhubarb and custard is a match made in heaven so check out this delicious rhubarb and custard fool, or rhubarb and custard muffins!
+Rhubarb and custard is a match made in heaven, so check out this delicious rhubarb and custard fool, or healthy rhubarb muffins with a custard filling!

-How to make gluten free rhubarb and custard tart
+How to make healthy rhubarb and custard tart

 All the elements of this tart are very simple to make.
 The oatmeal tart case and honey roast rhubarb go into the oven together, so it's also very efficient.